connext/IRCs/2-onchain-interactions.md

 - create a new dispute via `NitroAdjudicator.forceMove(...)`
 - respond to a dispute via `NitroAdjudicator.respond(...)` or `NitroAdjudicator.checkpoint(...)`
 - conclude a dispute via `NitroAdjudicator.conclude(...)`
+- Registry the results of a dispute on the asset holder via `NitroAdjudicator.pushOutcome(...)`
+- helpers: perform 2 of the above actions at once with methods like `pushOutcomeAndTransferAll` or `concludePushOutcomeAndTransferAll`
 - others..?

 ### Contract Events

-There are also a few onchain events that need to be monitored:
+#### `AssetHolder` -> `AssetTransferred`

-- `AssetHolder` emits `AssetTransferred` when transferring funds out of the channel.
-This event is emitted at the completion of the `transferAll` or `claimAll` functions in the `AssetHolder.sol`.
+This event is emitted at the completion of the `transferAll` or `claimAll` functions in `AssetHolder.sol`.
 The `transferAll` method is used to disburse funds from ledger or direct channels, while the `claimAll` method will disburse funds to the appropriate guarantor channel.
 In the process of removing funds from a channel, the state must be finalized between participants onchain using `pushOutcome` (finalization via adjudication) or `conclude` (happy case finalization).

 In practice, there are helper methods `pushOutcomeAndTransferAll` as well as `concludePushOutcomeAndTransferAll` that set the onchain state as well as transfer in one onchain transaction.

 ```typescript
 event AssetTransferred(